BenBrownCreative/starWarsProfile/README.md

-# starWarsProfile
+# Star Wars Profile

-search by star wars character and view profile
+Search by Star Wars Character.
+Results are displayed in a list.
+Each returned character can be selected to view thier about me "profile".

+## Running the Project 🚀
-use npm start to run locally
+> npm start